dduan/TOMLDecoder/Documentation/Introduction.md

 #### Numbers

 The `.numberDecodingStrategy` property on a TOMLDecoder controls behaviors for decoding numbers.
-It's default value, `NumberDecodingStrategy.normal`, means the decoder will try its best to convert the TOML number to a number type from Swift standard library, despite the underlying value can only be an `Int64` or a `Double`.
+Its default value, `NumberDecodingStrategy.normal`, means the decoder will try its best to convert the TOML number to a number type from Swift standard library, despite the underlying value can only be an `Int64` or a `Double`.